Ellet J. Waggoner: Biography

 Waggoner was born in Baraboo, Wisconsin on January 12, 1855, to Joseph Harvey and Maryetta Hall Waggoner.
 He was the sixth of ten children.

 His father had joined an Advent group in 1852, which would later become the Seventh-day Adventist Church.
 Soon thereafter he became a preacher and writer, and remained active until his death in 1889.
 He was on the committee that adopted the official name – Seventh-day Adventist – that is still in use today.

 Ellet Waggoner attended Battle Creek College in 1874 (now Andrews University).
 Conflicting reports about Waggoner's medical school education was reported by Woodrow W. Whidden in his book "E.J.
 Waggoner: From the Physician of Good News to the Agent of Division".
 Waggoner's daughter, Pearl Waggoner Howard, claimed (from 1956 to late 1961) that her father graduated from Ann Arbor University and received his Doctor of Medicine from there.
 Other biographies claimed his graduation from Bellevue Medical College in New York City.
 However, her investigations led to the discovery that he graduated from Long Island College Hospital of Brooklyn in 1878 and may have taken some courses at Bellevue Medical College.

 For some time he served on the staff of the Battle Creek Sanitarium.
 During this time, he married Jessie Moser, whom he had met at Battle Creek College.
 Jessie and Waggoner had two daughters, Bessie and Pearl.
 They moved to California about 1880, where he served as manager of the St. Helena Hospital in Saint Helena, California.

 In 1883, Waggoner stopped practicing medicine and became the assistant editor for the Signs of the Times – an official paper presenting the stands and views of the Seventh-day Adventist Church.
 His father, J. H. Waggoner was then the editor.

 He met Alonzo T. Jones in 1884.
 In 1886 Ellet Waggoner and his friend Jones became joint editors of the Signs of the Times.
 Waggoner held this post until 1891.
 The magazine published a number of his articles in the five years preceding the notable 1888 Minneapolis General Conference.
 In 1888 Waggoner presented his ideas regarding righteousness by faith at the General Conference session held in Minneapolis, Minnesota.
 The events surrounding and topics presented at that session continue to be debated and studied.

+Waggoner also co-edited the Seventh-Day Adventist's first periodical dedicated to religious liberty, The American Sentinel, started by Waggoner's father, where he was editor from 1887-1890.
+"The Sentinel’s predominant concern was to resist the growing momentum for a constitutional amendment that would declare the United States to be a “Christian nation.”"